KarlZhu-SE/ark-funds-monitor/README.md

 Like this repo?
 Please give this repo a star ⭐ ⬆️.

-Feel free to raise a Github issue if you have any suggestion or findings.
+Feel free to raise a Github issue if you have any suggestions or findings.

 I authorize anyone to use my repo, if so, please indicate the source and the original author on your website.
 Please follow AGPL 3.0 license and publish your source code in open source community if the website is facing the crowd.